Flexi-access drawdown

 What tax will I pay if I use my pension savings for flexi-access drawdown?

-Using flexi-access drawdown you usually take up to 25% tax-free cash up front either a bit at a time or …
+Using flexi-access drawdown you usually take up to 25% tax-free lump sum up front either in small chunks or in …

 View full answer